 Businesses and organizations will always need individuals who are skilled in the field of economics.
 Many companies rely on quantitative research and economic analysis to examine business cycles and improve marketing and sales.
 The growth of the global economy and increasingly complex financial regulations has also increased the demand for economics professionals, and that demand is expected to continue.

-The Department of Labor predicts average employment growth of 4–6 percent for social scientists and related workers, and faster than average growth of 8 percent for economists through 2028.
-In May 2018, there were 18,650 economists working full time in the United States.
-The states with the highest number of jobs for economists are the District of Columbia, California, Virginia, Massachusetts, and Texas.
+The Department of Labor predicts average employment growth of 2 to 4 percent for social scientists and related workers, and faster than average growth of 6 percent for economists through 2032.
+In May 2023, there were 16,420 economists working full time in the United States.
+The states with the highest number of jobs for economists are the District of Columbia, California, Virginia, Maryland, and Texas.

-Increasing financial regulations, a more competitive business environment, and a more complex global economy will create demand for economists through 2028.
+Through 2032, demand for economists will be supported by increasing financial regulations, a more competitive business environment, a more complex global economy, and the use of big data analytics in areas such as pricing and advertising.
 Job opportunities will exist in both private industry—particularly management, scientific, and professional consulting services—and federal agencies in the coming years.
 There will be strong competition for jobs; those with a master’s degree or Ph.D., strong analytical skills, and related work experience will have good job prospects.
 Bachelor’s degree holders will find job opportunities in finance, business, or consulting as financial analysts, market analysts, and research assistants.

 Economists who specialize in market research, financial analysis, or public policy will find jobs with consulting companies.
 As cited by the American Economic Association, some examples of firms where economists work include McKinsey & Company, Boston Consulting Group, Bain & Company, Accenture, Charles Rivers Associates, Mathematica Policy Research, and NERA Economic Consulting.
 Economic analysts’ work in consulting firms will entail gathering and analyzing data, developing models of specific markets, and providing testimony in lawsuits and public hearings.

 Economists will find good job opportunities in the market research industry in the next few years.
 Strong growth has occurred since the mid-2010s and businesses are increasingly relying on market research to attract more customers and improve sales.
-The market research group IBISWorld reports that the market research industry generates $23 billion in revenue.
-As of May 2019, there were 44,164 market research businesses in the United States.
+IBISWorld reports that the market research industry generates nearly $35 billion in revenue.
+As of July 2024, there were 42,268 market research businesses in the United States.
 Market research companies will need economists to help them with marketing analysis or research, broadcast media rating, opinion research, political opinion polling, public opinion polling, and statistical sampling.

 Academia will offer decent job opportunities for economics specialists.
-The outlook for postsecondary teachers overall is very good, with 11 percent employment growth predicted through 2028, according to the Department of Labor.
+The outlook for postsecondary teachers overall is very good, with 8 percent employment growth predicted through 2032, according to the Department of Labor.
 Career opportunities will vary depending upon the field, with some areas offering more job prospects than others.
-Both political science and economics postsecondary teachers will experience 8 percent employment growth, which is faster than the average.
+Both political science and economics postsecondary teachers will experience 4 percent employment growth, which is as fast as the average.

 The study of economics assumed greater interest in 2020 when a global coronavirus pandemic disrupted global and local economies, curtailed international travel and trade, and led to an unexpected rise in unemployment.
 In the U.S., GDP fell by 5 percent during the first quarter of 2020, and over 42 million Americans applied for unemployment as a global economic recession began.
 Fiscal policymakers struggled to contain or mitigate the effects of the virus and the resulting stay-at-home orders and quarantining, which naturally slowed the economy down greatly, and in the U.S. the government issued stimulus checks, payroll support grants and loans, and took other steps to help Americans weather the economic downturn.
 While economists played a role in managing many of these initiatives, professionals in this field were subject to the same risks of unemployment and financial uncertainty as workers in other fields.